Staple's analysis: Americans have displayed true grit in run to a medal

 Finland had a four-on-two, one of its rare scoring chances in transition, and there was American center Ryan Kesler flying back into the play, almost literally.
 He ended up sliding down into his own zone on his stomach to keep the Finns from breaking into the scoresheet.

 This is the way the Americans have played for almost all of this Olympic hockey tournament.
-It's the way they will have to play Sunday in a rematch against Canada, which beat Slovakia, 3-2, Friday night.
+It's the way they will have to play Sunday, in a rematch with Canada, which beat Slovakia 3-2 in the late game.

 The 6-1 shellacking, with those six quick goals, was truly impressive, especially in the breakthrough for Patrick Kane, who scored his first two goals of the tournament and finally looked like the most talented American player on the ice.
 But it won't happen again, and the Americans seem to know that.